 - Pre/post op pain meds

-We strongly recommend IV fluids ($39) for all dental cleanings.
+We strongly recommend IV fluids ($19 more) for all dental cleanings.
 For older pets (and also pets with more advanced dental disease), we may require IV fluids.
+Our dental cleanings do currently include sub-q fluids to make sure your pet’s receiving necessary hydration during the procedure.

 Pets with more advanced dental disease may also require antibiotics before their dental cleaning.
 If we have never seen your pet before, we recommend scheduling a dental consult ($25), during which we can: